Pranali-Thorat/Hotel-Recommendation-Project-using-Spring/README.md

 3)	Save users time and frustration by finding hotels that match their needsand preferences quickly and easily.

-4)	Easy to use and navigate.

-5)Develop a user-friendly interface to capture user preferences effectively.
+4) Develop a user-friendly interface to capture user preferences effectively.

 ![image](https://github.com/user-attachments/assets/f371e37c-f262-4a80-b848-7c79256c9808)